Trump Says Sotomayor, Ginsburg Should Recuse Themselves From Cases Involving Him

 Ginsburg had previously criticized Trump before he was elected president.

-Earlier Trump wrote on Twitter: "Sotomayor accuses GOP appointed Justices of being biased in favor of Trump. ...
+Earlier, Trump tweeted: "Sotomayor accuses GOP appointed Justices of being biased in favor of Trump. ...
 This is a terrible thing to say.
 Trying to 'shame' some into voting her way?
 She never criticized Justice Ginsberg when she called me a 'faker'.
 Both should recuse themselves."

 “Sotomayor accuses GOP appointed Justices of being biased in favor of Trump.” @IngrahamAngle @FoxNews This is a terrible thing to say.
 Trying to “shame” some into voting her way?
 She never criticized Justice Ginsberg when she called me a “faker”.
 Both should recuse themselves..— Donald J. Trump (@realDonaldTrump) February 25, 2020